1.Delete Discord Files Delete Discord Files In Localappdata & Appdata

 8. Find the Discord folder again, and delete it by right-clicking and choosing delete.

-9. You can now relaunch the Setup file for Discord and follow the steps to reinstall the program.
+9. Relaunch the Setup file for Discord and follow the steps to reinstall the program.

 4. Once uninstalled, right-click on the start menu and select “Run“

-7. Locate the Discord folder and delete it.
+7. Find the Discord folder and delete it.

 9. Now need to redownload the installer from the Discord website.

 1.Open command prompt and type in “taskmgr” and click “ok”.

 2. Click on the “Discord” option from the list of running processes in the Task Manager, and select the button “End Job.”

 3. Now that Discord has ended, press “Windows +” R “and type in” Control Panel”.

 4. After Click on the “Uninstall a program” then right-click on the button “Discord” and select “Uninstall“

 5. Follow any prompts on the screen to uninstall the app from your computer.